Ringer (song)

-"Ringer" is a song by industrial metal band Godflesh.
+"Ringer" is a song by English industrial metal band Godflesh.
 It was taken from their 2014 extended play Decline & Fall.
 The song was released ahead of the EP on 21 May 2014 through frontman Justin Broadrick's own label, Avalanche Recordings, as a digital download.
 "Ringer" was the first original material released by Godflesh since their dissolution in 2002, and it was praised by critics as an ideal return for the band.

 Background

 In 2012, Godflesh entered the studio to record their seventh studio album, A World Lit Only by Fire.
 The studio (an at-home setup in Wales) saw Justin Broadrick and G. C. Green recording a number of songs, two of which were cut from the album and repurposed for an extended play titled Decline & Fall.
 On 21 May 2014, "Ringer", the EP's introductory track and Godflesh's first original material since the band dissolved in 2002, was released early for streaming.
 Decline & Fall was released shortly after that on 2 June 2014 with A World Lit Only by Fire following on 7 October 2014.